xXDavisitoXx/OpenLDAP_Server_on_Debian13/README.md

 ```bash
 sudo apt install ldap-account-manager
 ```
-⚠️ If you want to manage home directories and quotas on client hosts, you must use the `ldap-account-manager-lamdaemon` package.
+⚠️ If you want to manage home directories and quotas on client hosts, you must use the `ldap-account-manager-lamdaemon` package on the LDAP clients.

 ### 13.2 Update PHP memory limit to 256M
 ```bash